hitchtest/hitch/docs/misc/tested_on.rst

 and submit a pull request adding your environment if it works or raise an issue if it doesn't:

-* Mac OS X El Capitan
-* Variations on Mac OS X Yosemite/Mavericks (e.g. with different versions of Xcode)
 * Red Hat
 * Ubuntu/Debian based distros like Trisquel, Kali or Mint
 * Red Hat based distros like Oracle Linux
-* Basically any Linux system not mentioned above
+* Linux systems not mentioned above
 * Any continuous integration system not mentioned above
-* Any Linux system mentioned above but a slightly different version